-While studying Paul’s life for the 50-day devotional “Deep Rooted: Growing through the Book of Acts,” I discovered several “new” things about the apostle of grace.
+While studying Paul and his life for the 50-day devotional “Deep Rooted: Growing through the Book of Acts,” I discovered several “new” things about the apostle to the Gentiles.
 Of course they were there all along; I had simply overlooked them.
 Maybe some will be new to you too.

 6 little-known facts about the Apostle Paul